lasigeBioTM/MER/README.md

 Bonobo
 ```

-Ok, that's primates for today.
+Ok, that's enough primates for today.
 We save this in a file called "primates.txt" and save it in the data/ folder of IBELight.
 Next, we do

 ```shell
 cd data